 - 1. General information

 - 2. Summary of significant accounting policies

 - 3. Financial risk management

 - 4. Fair value measurement

-- 5. Net gains/(losses) on financial instruments at fair value through profit or loss

-- 6. Financial assets at fair value through profit or loss
+- 5. Financial assets at fair value through profit or loss

-- 7. Structured entities
+- 6. Structured entities

-- 8. Net assets attributable to unit holders
+- 7. Net assets attributable to unit holders equity

-- 9. Distributions to unit holders
+- 8. Distributions to unit holders

-- 10. Cash and cash equivalents
+- 9. Cash and cash equivalents

-- 11. Reconciliation of profit/(loss) to net cash inflow/(outflow) from operating activities
+- 10. Reconciliation of profit/(loss) to net cash inflow/(outflow) from operating activities

-- 12. Receivables
+- 11. Receivables

-- 13. Payables
+- 12. Payables

-- 14. Remuneration of auditor
+- 13. Remuneration of auditors

-- 15. Related party transactions
+- 14. Related party transactions

-- 16. Events occurring after the reporting period
+- 15. Events occurring after the reporting period

-- 17. Contingent assets and liabilities and commitments
+- 16. Contingent assets and liabilities and commitments

-1. General information
+1. GENERAL INFORMATION

 These financial statements cover Bateau Global Opportunities Fund (the "Fund") as an individual entity.
-The Fund is an Australian registered managed investment scheme which was constituted on 14 November 2001 and will terminate in accordance with the provisions of the Fund's Constitution or by Law.
+The Fund is an Australian registered managed investment scheme which was constituted on 22 March 2016 and will terminate in accordance with the provisions of the Fund's Constitution or by Law.

-The Responsible Entity of the Fund is EQT Responsible Entity Services Ltd (ABN 94 101 103 011) (AFSL 223271) (the "Responsible Entity").
+The Responsible Entity of the Fund is Equity Trustees Limited (ABN 46 004 031 298) (AFSL 240975) (the "Responsible Entity").
 The Responsible Entity's registered office is Level 1, 575 Bourke Street, Melbourne, VIC 3000.
 The financial statements are presented in the Australian currency unless otherwise noted.